 Have a question that you don’t see answered here?
 Please contact us.

 Q: How long will the day be?

-A: The doors open at 8:00 AM for registration and refreshments in the school.
-The conference will begin at 9:00 AM in St. Jude’s Church.
+A: The doors open at 8:00 AM for registration and refreshments in the church and the conference begins at 8:45 am.
 The day concludes with mass ending at approximately 12:30 PM.

 Q: Is there parking available?

 A: There is FREE parking available in the various areas surrounding the church.

 Q: Do you need to be Catholic to attend?

 A: No, you do not need to be Catholic to attend.
 All women of Faith are welcome to attend.
 This is a Catholic event and the practice of our Faith will be experienced but women of all Faith can participate fully.